-Climate Value-at-Risk ("CVaR") measures the exposure to transition and physical climate risks and opportunities for companies.
+Climate Value-at-Risk ("CVaR") measures the exposure to transition and physical climate risks and opportunities for corporate issuers.
 CVaR is a scenario analysis tool evaluating economic risks and opportunities under various degree scenarios (i.e., the amount of warming targeted) and potential regulatory environments in varying countries.
-On a holistic basis the results are evaluated by the Sub-Investment Manager's portfolio managers and analysts.
-CVaR provides a framework for identifying climate-risk over the long-term to assist in understanding how companies can shift their operations and risk practices over time.
-The scenario analysis can serve as a starting point for further bottom-up analysis and identifying potential climate-related risks and opportunities to address through company engagement.
-Due to data limitations, CVaR is not applied across all companies held by the Portfolio and is instead limited to the top 10 companies in the Portfolio, which the Sub-Investment Manager believes have the highest climate transition risk and the companies for which the Sub-Investment Manager has sufficient and reliable data.
+On a holistic basis the results are evaluated by the Manager's portfolio managers and analysts.
+CVaR provides a framework for identifying climate-risk over the long-term to assist in understanding how corporate issuers can shift their operations and risk practices over time.
+The scenario analysis can serve as a starting point for further bottom-up analysis and identifying potential climate-related risks and opportunities to address through issuer engagement.
+Due to data limitations, CVaR is not applied across all issuers held by the Portfolio and is instead limited to the corporate issuers for which the Manager has sufficient and reliable data.
 The analysis from CVaR is reviewed at least once a year.